MooersLab/markdown-chat-to-org-mode/README.md

 Because you are already outside of the Emacs, you could use a little Bash.

 This bash function takes the single argument of the markdown file's filestem.
-To incorporate this new note into the org-roam database, you must run the command org-id-get-create to add a unique identifier to this file.
+To incorporate this new note into the org-roam database, you must run the command `M-x org-id-get-create` to add a unique identifier to this file.

 ```bash
 m2o () {